 The 30th Annual YMCA of San Diego County Dr. Martin Luther

-King Jr. Human Dignity Award Breakfast will host more than
+King Jr. Human Dignity Award Breakfast hosted more than

 Presented by the

 - Breaking of baseball's color barrier vital to King's Dream - Mark Newman / MLB.com

 - Discussing Race Relations in San Diego - Roxana Popescu / U-T San Diego

 - Breaking Down Barriers - SD IN DEPTH SUNDAY / U-T San Diego Editorial Board